Helena Paparizou: 2019–2024: Apohrosis, and the Antique reunion

-2025–present: Update, new album and life restart
+2025–present: New music and new album

 For the February to March period Paparizou and Christoforou returned to Notes in Cyprus for part 2 of their live gigs.
 Paparizou continued her promo campaign for Haralas fashion S/S collection, this time with singer Kostas Martakis in the role of models.

-On her birthday, Paparizou began a new role for her, co-hosting with Sakis Rouvas the Greek final for Eurovision Song Contest 2025 on ERT.
-Paparizou expressed support for Klavdia's Greek entry in the contest with her song Asteromata, where she finished in 6th place in the grand final on May 17.
+Helena Paparizou co-hosted with Sakis Rouvas the Greek final for Eurovision Song Contest 2025 on ERT.
+Paparizou expressed support for Klavdia's Greek entry in the contest with her song Asteromata, where she finished in 6th place in the grand final on 17 May.
 The Spotify and YouTube apps made mention of Paparizou's photo opportunity with Klavdia.
-On May 21 Greece celebrated on social media the 20th anniversary of the song "My Number One", with people uploading photos and videos from the Eurovision 2005 winning night.
+On 21 May Greece celebrated on social media the 20th anniversary of the song "My Number One", with people uploading photos and videos from the Eurovision 2005 winning night.

-During the summer of 2025, Paparizou will be getting ready for her summer tour in Greece, Cyprus and Bulgaria at the Spice Music Festival where the special musical guest will be Inna the day before, but the most important event will be as the opening act for Diana Ross at Kallimarmaro Stadium in Athens on July 16, 2025, where Paparizou will perform classic cover songs inspired by soul music.
+During the summer of 2025, Paparizou will be getting ready for her summer tour in Greece, Cyprus and Bulgaria at the Spice Music Festival where the special musical guest will be Inna the day before, but the most important event will be as the opening act for Diana Ross at Kallimarmaro Stadium in Athens on 16 July 2025, where Paparizou will perform classic cover songs inspired by soul music.
 In June she will do a tribute concert for Vasilis Karras at Kallimarmaro once again, and a few days later she will be nominated in the MAD VMA in the category of Best Pop Song award with "Update".

 Paparizou is currently working on her 11th studio album, commencing a new era in her music after her recent divorce.

-Her brand new song, the lead single from the album is called "Kalinihta" produced by Teo Tzimas released by Minos EMI on July 10.
+Her brand new song, the lead single from the album is called "Kalinihta" produced by Teo Tzimas released by Minos EMI on 10 July.